smartappcoder/d2ai-info/README.md

 ## Overview

+### App Architecture
+The application queries all of the market research reports available (stored in the backend cloud storage, AWS S3), and lists them as **Card** UI components.
+Each Card component includes the report title, an abstract, and a **Button** to allow the download of the full report in PDF.

 ### AWS Amplify Vue.js Vuetify
 This application is a Vue (Vue 3) application integrated with AWS Amplify, streamlined for scalability and performance.
 It is ideal for developers looking to jumpstart their project with pre-configured AWS services like Cognito, AppSync, and DynamoDB.